Chart Color Schemes

 Cultural Diversity

-Keilor's population shows high cultural diversity, with 22.4% born overseas and 22.9% speaking a language other than English at home.
-Christianity is the predominant religion in Keilor, accounting for 70.8%.
-This contrasts with Greater Melbourne where no figure was provided.
+Keilor's population showed high cultural diversity, with 22.4% born overseas and 22.9% speaking a language other than English at home.
+Christianity was the predominant religion in Keilor, accounting for 70.8%.
+This contrasted with the Greater Melbourne figure of None%.

 Frequently Asked Questions - Diversity